apache/spark/docs/scala-programming-guide.md

 if any partition of an RDD is lost, it will automatically be recomputed using the transformations that originally created it.

-In addition, each RDD can be stored using a different *storage level*, allowing you, for example, to persist the dataset on disk, or persist it in memory but as serialized Java objects (to save space), or replicate it across nodes, or store the data in off-heap memory in [Tachyon](http://tachyon-project.org/).
+In addition, each persisted RDD can be stored using a different *storage level*, allowing you, for example, to persist the dataset on disk, or persist it in memory but as serialized Java objects (to save space), or replicate it across nodes, or store the data in off-heap memory in [Tachyon](http://tachyon-project.org/).
 These levels are chosen by passing a [`org.apache.spark.storage.StorageLevel`](api/scala/index.html#org.apache.spark.storage.StorageLevel)